 The object of this game is to turn all of the lights off.
 Click on a button to turn that light off, but beware it will also toggle the lights above, below to the left and to the right of that button.

-To play Lights Out, run the PLT Games program.
+Out, run the PLT Games program.
 (Under Unix, it's called plt-games).